mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 ## Introduction

-This guide helps you to automate the process of running MATLAB Production Server in a Kubernetes cluster by using a Helm® chart.
+This guide helps you automate the process of running MATLAB Production Server in a Kubernetes cluster by using a Helm® chart.
 The chart is a collection of YAML files that define the resources you need to deploy MATLAB Production Server in Kubernetes.
 Once you deploy the server, you can manage it using the `kubectl` command-line tool.

 For more information about MATLAB Production Server, see the [MATLAB Production Server documentation](https://www.mathworks.com/help/mps/index.html).